Posterior Tibial Tendon Dysfunction (PTTD) Treatments

 Recognizing the specific symptoms of Posterior Tibial Tendon Dysfunction at each stage helps guide appropriate treatment options and emphasizes the importance of early intervention to manage symptoms and prevent surgery.

 Podiatrists use a combination of clinical evaluations to diagnose PTTD prior to treatment.
-Key methods include:- Physical Examination.
-Involves palpation, range of motion tests, and the single-limb heel rise test to assess tendon function and detect any swelling, tenderness, or limitations.
+Key methods include:

 These assessments help podiatrists develop personalized treatment plans, including exercises, orthotics, and physical therapy.
 In the next section, we'll explore the full-range of non-surgical treatment options.